-To increase longevity and quality of life for an increasingly aging population the use of biophotonic technologies and their implementation in new applications and services is of great interest.
+To increase longevity and quality of life for an increasingly aging population the use of bio-photonic technologies and their implementation in new applications and services is of great interest.
 These include radical novel diagnostic approaches enabling early and reliable detection and prevention, new handheld or wearable (integrated) photonic diagnostic devices enabling point-of-care diagnostics, and monitoring of the evolution of diseases.
-In case of Covid-19, Photonics can enable all of this, on-site, which is essential.

-4. Security
+4. Safety and Security

-With photonic sensing and imaging technologies we can realize higher levels of security and safety.
-For example, sophisticated surveillance, authentication and encryption technologies are used in the communication field as well as in logistics (e.g. nano-dust detection, Tera Hertz imaging technology and secure key and information exchange in a "quantum internet").
+With photonic sensing and imaging technologies we can provide higher levels of security and safety.
+Sophisticated surveillance, authentication and encryption technologies are used in the communication field as well as in logistics.
+Examples are nano-dust detection, terahertz imaging technology and secure key and information exchange in a "quantum internet".